Imanali01/Web-Security-Academy-Scripts/SQL Injection Labs/SQL injection attack, querying the database type and version on Oracle/README.md

 ### Instructions
 To solve this lab using the script:
-1. Access the lab here: `https://portswigger.net/web-security/sql-injection/examining-the-database/lab-querying-database-version-oracle`
+1. Access the lab here: `https://portswigger.net/web-security/sql-injection/examining-the-database/lab-querying-database-version-oracle`.
-2. Run `python3 script.py <your lab url>`
+2. Run `python3 script.py <your lab URL>`.
    The script will solve the lab and display the database version information.